benjamin-burns/ezgrid/README.md

 }
 ```

 Conditional hyperparameters need not be specified, and the field can be omitted entirely if not used.
-As with the global (unconditional) hyperparameter field, the conditional hyperparameter field can be used to specify conditional, constant inputs be only providing one level.
+As with the global (unconditional) hyperparameter field, the conditional hyperparameter field can be used to specify conditional, constant inputs by only providing one level.

+### `setup` (string)
+Path to shell script to be executed immediately before hyperparameter tuning grid starts.
+Executed in the same shell as the sbatch script.
+Example uses include loading modules, activating execution environments, or preprocessing data.
+Can be omitted if not used.

+### `wrapup` (string)
+Path to sbatch script (you'll have to create this one!) to be executed immediately after hyperparameter tuning grid ends.
+Example uses include automatically generating grid search summaries, saving results to permenant storage, or running the best model on test data.
+Can be omitted if not used.